huggingface/transformers/examples/research_projects/zero-shot-distillation/README.md

 -h` for a full list of available arguments or consult the [Trainer documentation](https://huggingface.co/transformers/main_classes/trainer.html#trainingarguments).

+> **Note**: Distributed and TPU training are not currently supported.
+Single-node multi-GPU is supported, however, and will run automatically if multiple GPUs are available.

 ### Example: Topic classification

 Let's say we're interested in classifying news articles into one of four topic categories: "the world", "sports",